AMReX-Codes/amrex/Docs/sphinx_tutorials/source/GPU_Tutorial.rst

 and instructions will focus on ORNL's systems:

 1. Before compiling, the ``pgi`` and ``cuda`` software must be available.
-   Note, Cuda versions 9.2.x are not compatible with AMReX, so, it is identify whether your system is using 9.2.x.
-On systems that use modules, type ``module avail cuda`` to find a compatible version and load it using ``module load [good module name]``.

-   On ORNL systems, the correct modules can be loaded directly by typing:
+   On ORNL systems, the modules can be loaded directly by typing:

 .. highlight:: console

 ::

-   module load pgi cuda/9.1.85       !
-For Summit module load pgi cuda/9.0.69       !
-For Summitdev
+   module load pgi cuda

 2. Go to ``Tutorials/GPU/Launch`` to compile the executable.
 Compile with ``make USE_CUDA=TRUE COMP=pgi USE_MPI=TRUE USE_OMP=FALSE``, or edit the